Boston Day Trips from New York

 • Copley Square: It is a square located in the Back Bay neighbourhood where important buildings such as the Boston Public Library and Trinity Church are located.

 • Trinity Church: It is the best example of Richardsonian Romanesque architecture in Boston.
-Its exterior is notable for its large portico and lateral cloister, while the interior is full of murals and stained glass windows, almost all the work of the artist John LaFarge.
+Its exterior stands out for its large portico and lateral cloister, while the interior is full of murals and stained glass windows, almost all of which are the work of the artist John LaFarge.

 Downtown Boston skyline| ©Lance Anderson